pallets-eco/wtforms/docs/fields.rst

     FormFields are useful for editing child objects or enclosing multiple related forms on a page which are submitted and validated together.
-While subclassing forms captures most desired behaviours, sometimes for reusability or purpose of combining with `ListField`, FormField makes sense.
+While subclassing forms captures most desired behaviours, sometimes for reusability or purpose of combining with `FieldList`, FormField makes sense.

     For example, take the example of a contact form which uses a similar set of